kylelangford/primer-css/README.md

 ### Grid

 Unit multiplier.
 Base on an 8px grid system.
 This means the smallest increment between items is 8px (or 4px) and all spaces are divisible by 8px(or 4).
 This insures spacing is optimized to pixel based displays and all spacing is proportional to each other.
-Spacing is relative to the closet adjacent element.
+Spacing is relative to the adjacent element.

 [https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632](https://builttoadapt.io/intro-to-the-8-point-grid-system-d2573cde8632)